-Shy behaviour is normal in babies and children.
+Shy behaviour is common in babies and children.

-For example, a baby might cling to her parents, cry in social situations, or physically try to avoid social interaction by hiding her head, moving or turning away, or shutting her eyes.
+For example, a baby might cling to their parents, cry in social situations, or physically try to avoid social interaction by hiding their head, moving or turning away, or shutting their eyes.

-A preschooler might not want to talk when unfamiliar people speak to him.
-He might hide behind a parent, or avoid joining in games.
+A preschooler might not want to talk when unfamiliar people speak to them.
+They might hide behind a parent or avoid joining in games.

-A school-age child might avoid answering questions in class, have trouble making friends, prefer to sit back and watch others play, or avoid new activities.
+A school-age child might avoid answering questions in class, take their time making friends, prefer to sit back and watch others play, or avoid new activities.

 There’s nothing wrong with shyness.

-All children are different, and some children are more shy than others.
-It’s just part of their temperament, which is the unique way they interact with the world.
+Some children are more shy than others.
+It’s just part of their temperament, which is the way they respond to the world.

 Children who seem shy often ‘warm up’ as they get to know a person or situation.
 This means it’s better to describe these children as ‘slow to warm up’ rather than ‘shy’.
-Labelling a child as ‘shy’ can make her feel there’s something wrong with her, or there’s nothing she can do about her shyness.
+Labelling a child as ‘shy’ can make them feel there’s something wrong with them, or there’s nothing they can do about their shyness.